 A person named by an employee who will receive benefits from an insurance plan if the employee dies.

 CAE Group RRSP

-CAE Group RRSP is a Registered Retirement Savings Plan account with Desjardins Insurance.
+Group Registered Retirement Savings Plan with Desjardins Insurance.
+Excess CAEselect dollars may be deposited in the CAE Group RRSP.